-Here is some smart
+Here is some smart shopping

 information on that ever popular and oh so tasty seafood - Shrimp!

 Shrimp are graded by the number of pieces, or "count", there are in a pound.

 When you see the size "10/15 count", that means there are between 10 and 15 pieces of shell-on shrimp in

 a pound.
 Even shelled shrimp were originally graded for size in this "shell-on" form, before

 ask for the "count" per pound for the true size of the shrimp.

-Tiger Shrimp - Tail-ON
+Cooked Tiger Shrimp

-(all avaible Frozen in
+( All avaible Frozen in

-31/40 Count $ 9.00/lb
+31/40 Count $ 7.99/lb (

 Shrimp Gulf of Mexico: